tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## CandidateAddOn

 - Basic understanding
-    - Supports the basic functions of Simple Staking (TON Staking) (deposit, update seigniorage-interest payment, withdrawal function).
+    - Supports the basic functions of Simple Staking (TON Staking) (deposit, update seigniorage-seigniorage payment, withdrawal function).
     - Supports DAO member functions available in Candidate.
-    - When executing update seigniorage, CandidateAddOn’s sequencer (operator) can receive seigniorage.
+    - When executing update seigniorage, CandidateAddOn’s sequencer (seigniorageReceiver) can receive seigniorage.

 - Authority
     - Owner : The owner has the authority to upgrade logic and can initialize settings.